Chickenpox is a common illness that mainly affects children and causes an itchy, spotty rash.

 It's also important to take steps to prevent chickenpox spreading, such as staying off work or school until the last blister has dried and crusted over.

-If you or your child have a fever (high temperature) and feel uncomfortable, over-the-counter painkillers can help.
+Use paracetamol if you or your child have a high temperature (fever) and feel uncomfortable.

-The best painkiller to try is paracetamol, as it's safe for most people to take – including pregnant women and children over two months of age.
+Paracetamol is safe for most people to take – including pregnant women and children over two months of age.
 Special liquid versions are available for young children and babies.

 Always read the packet or leaflet that comes with the medicine to check if it's suitable and how much to take.
 Speak to a pharmacist or your GP if you're unsure.